 The WOZ value supports the development of purchase prices of existing owner-occupied homes with a delay of approximately one year.
 The cause of delay is the appraisal method: properties are appraised on January 1st against the value of January 1st of the previous year.
 House prices have been rising since 2014, while the WOZ value shows an increase only from 2015.

-We expect to see a similar pattern for growth in the housing market in 2020 — albeit, not as much as in previous years.
+We expect to see a similar pattern for growth in the housing market in 2020 — albeit not as much as in previous years.

 In addition to the effect of appraisals from a year earlier, the development of the WOZ value includes all homes, including rental houses and unsold owner-occupied dwellings.
 Moreover, the availability of dwellings is changing due to new construction and demolition, which generally has an increasing effect on the development of the WOZ value.